Nxai Pan National Park

 Nxai Pan National Park adjoins the Makgadikgadi Pans on its northern border.
 The park is well known for its huge springbok herds.
 After the summer rains, game viewing can be very good and birding excellent.

 Nxai Pan National Park Highlights

 Nxai Pan National Park is adjacent to the Makgadikgadi Pans National Park and is approximately 2,578 km² in size.
 Visitors are able to self-drive into the park, however only 4x4 vehicles should attempt the journey.

 Approximately 20km south-east of Nxai Pan, is the beautiful Kudiakam Pan complex.
-Apart from the abundance of wildlife, Kudiakam Pan is also significant as the site of 'Baines' Baobabs', a clump of seven Baobab trees, known as the 'seven sisters' or the 'sleeping sisters' commemorated on canvas by painter and explorer Thomas Baines on 22 May 1862.
+Apart from the abundance of wildlife, Kudiakam Pan is significant as the site of 'Baines' Baobabs', a clump of seven Baobab trees, known as the 'seven sisters' or the 'sleeping sisters' commemorated on canvas by painter and explorer Thomas Baines on 22 May 1862.
 It is commonly believed that if Thomas Baines were to repaint these Baobabs today, 140 years later, there would be no visible difference.

 There are large numbers of bat-eared fox and raptors that prey on the rodents and reptiles.
-At times, Rhino's have also been sighted.
+At times, rhino has been sighted.
 Also to be seen are the eland, greater kudu and red hartebeest.
 The birdlife is incredible, once the rains have started.

 The famous Baines' Baobabs stand tall as an oasis of life in the middle of the white salt pan in the dry season, which is well worth a visit.